 I kept layering colors, letting them dry, and then wet distressing to reveal the colors underneath.

 I don’t know how many layers I ended up adding.
 I just kept repeating the process until all of the grays swirled together in a way that looked perfect to me.

 The nice thing about paint is there is no strict formula for success.
 You just keep playing around with it until it looks wonderful to you!

 After the tabletop was finished, the legs and chairs were easy.
-I painted them with Cannonball, a slick new black color from American Paint Company’s limited edition Ellis Collection.
+I painted them with black.
+Just plain black to anchor all of those gray swirls.